material-motion/material-motion/CONTRIBUTING.md

   1. Are there existing uses of your proposed term in the software industry?
 If so, please provide links to references.
 1. Propose the change as a patch.

-If no consensus is reachable then the discussion will be closed and the terminology will not be changed.
+If no consensus is reachable then the terminology will not be changed.

 ## Style guide